Korth-Spirit/Korth-Spirit/README.md

 # Contribution

 This project is open source.
 Feel free to contribute to the project by making a pull request, creating an issue ticket, or sending an email to [Johnny Irvin](mailto:irvinjohnathan@gmail.com).
-The spirit of Korth is not affiliated with Active Worlds Inc. This project is not affiliated with Active Worlds Inc. Johnathan Irvin is not affiliated with Active Worlds Inc.
+This project, the Spirit of Korth is not affiliated with Active Worlds Inc. Johnathan Irvin is not affiliated with Active Worlds Inc.